Not getting enough respect from others?

 The teacher who turns up for work each day and does the hours without compassion or passion is doing the same job as the one who goes to work full of commitment and concern.
 One will have respect.
 The other won’t.

-The parent who feeds and shelters their child with a goal towards controlling their actions as adults is doing the same job as the parent who brings up their child to live an independent and fulfilled life.
+The parent who feeds and shelters their child with the goal of controlling their actions as adults is doing the same job as the parent who brings up their child to live an independent and fulfilled life.
 One will have respect and the other won’t.

 It works the same for other groups.
 Cultural groups may claim they are not getting enough respect for their beliefs and traditions.
 Are they respecting the different beliefs and traditions around them?
 How can they demand respect when they refuse to give it?